 Computer Room Air Conditioning (and computer room air conditioners - CRAC's) help keep your data center cool.
-However, as equipment in your computer room becomes increasingly sophisticated and compact, computer rooms are watching their power draw and heat generation quickly rise.
-The increase in computer room power consumption, density, and heat generation requires a more efficient and exact approach to computer room air conditioning than ever before.
+However, as equipment in your computer room becomes more complex and compact, computer rooms are watching their power draw and heat generation quickly rise.
+The increase in computer room power consumption, density, and heat generation requires a more exact approach to computer room air conditioning than ever before.

 Cooling the computer room used to be a relatively painless affair.
 When data centers were expending less power and generating less heat per square foot, a technician or administrator could simply offset the heat from equipment with additional CRAC units within the computer room, without much regard for an over-all cooling plan.
-Indiscriminately pumping cold air in the room was enough to eventually overpower heat generation.
+Simply pumping cold air in the room was enough to bring down the temperature.

-Now, however, that proves to be an inefficient, and mostly ineffective, way to cool your computer room.
-Enough hot air is generated by computer room equipment fast enough that, simply turning the thermostat down doesn't deliver the cooling you need to safeguard your equipment.
+Now, however, that proves to be a feeble way to cool your computer room.
+Hot air is generated by computer room equipment quickly.
+Simply turning the thermostat down doesn't offer the cooling you need to safeguard your equipment.
 Cool air must circulate to ensure that heat is displaced.

 To achieve the air circulation necessary to keep the computer room cool, many technicians are placing racks in hot and cold configurations.
 They place their computers and racks on raised floors, two tiles apart, with their air intakes facing each other.
 CRAC units pump cool air through perforated floor tiles between the racks, the computers and racks intake the cool air and exhaust hot air into the opposing, hot aisle.
 Computer room air conditioning units on the floor then pull in the hot air exhausted into the hot aisles, and release it underneath the floor tiles, completing the cycle.
 In this way, a series of CRAC units can keep cool air running through the system and help keep a steady airflow through the environment.